 All students taking PGT degrees in the School of Economics are required to submit a dissertation.
 This module prepares students to write a dissertation of a length and technical complexity as specified in their Course Guide, on a topic approved by the Course Director or other authorised person.
 The topic is not restricted, but students are expected to demonstrate the appropriated level of course specific learning.
 The module also includes training in specialist research methods and techniques; and in dissertation writing skills through intensive workshops in the early spring.
 This is followed by topic specific supervision by a dedicated (allocated) member of the teaching faculty.

-This is a unit of two halves.
+This is a module of two halves.
 The first half introduces some basic econometric techniques, and the problems which arise in their use.
-The second half applies the skills acquired in the first half, to particular problems in financial economics such as CAPM and exchange rate forecasting.
-An emphasis is placed on the practical side of the subject.
-With the aid of the computer package SPSS, theoretical models are estimated and tested using real data.
+The second half applies the skills acquired in the first half to particular problems in financial economics such as the capital asset pricing model, exchange rate forecasting, testing the efficient markets hypothesis, modelling non-constant volatility and estimation of VAR models; Granger-causality testing, and option valuation.
+With the aid of the specialist econometric software package STATA, theoretical models are estimated and tested using real data.

 Option A Study (80 credits)

 Students will select 80 credits from the following modules:

 This module builds on the econometric theory of earlier courses: ECO-M001, ECO-M017 and ECO-M003.
 It attempts to place the theoretical ideas of those modules in the context of current applied analysis.
 The module is divided into five main parts: data issues and distribution theory time series econometrics, estimation of systems of equations, microeconomics, and panel data models.
 There is an emphasis on the practical application of common estimation techniques, with the specialist econometric software package STATA being used extensively.
 These skills are assessed in an applied project at the end of the course.